- Home

 What are the entry requirements?

-If you are required to resit either English or maths, you will be invited to undertake an initial assessment.
-If deemed suitable, you must be willing to achieve your level 2 English/maths qualification before the end of the apprenticeship programme as part of your study.
+If you're required to resit one subject, you'll be invited to complete an initial assessment.
+If successful, you must be willing to achieve your Level 2 English or maths qualification before completing the apprenticeship.

 Careers Information